 Protecting hair and skin.
 Shea butter has been shown to possess antibacterial, anti-inflammatory, and emollient properties, which have been traditionally used to treat skin issues, such as small wounds, dermatitis, and dryness.
 It also helps protect against the harmful effects of sun exposure and revitalizes damaged hair.

 Relieving pain.
 Some compounds in shea butter have analgesic actions and can help reduce the pain caused by osteoarthritis and other inflammatory conditions.

 In many African cultures, shea butter is used in the same way butter or lard is used in the West, and it is a major source of nutritional energy.
-The dietary intake of shea butter also can help reduce cholesterol levels, and, in traditional medicine, it is used to decongest airways.
+The dietary intake of shea butter can also help reduce cholesterol levels, and in traditional medicine, it is used to decongest airways.

 How It Works

-Shea butter has been shown to inhibit pro-inflammatory enzymes, inducible nitric oxide synthase (iNOS), and cyclooxygenase-2 (COX-2), with analgesic and anti-inflamatory effects.3 Preliminary studies suggest that the triterpenes in the shea nut oil may be effective for treating knee osteoarthritis.4
+Shea butter has been shown to inhibit pro-inflammatory enzymes, inducible nitric oxide synthase (iNOS), and cyclooxygenase-2 (COX-2), with analgesic and anti-inflammatory effects.3 Preliminary studies suggest that the triterpenes in the shea nut oil may be effective for treating knee osteoarthritis.4

 Shea Tree Side Effects